munificent/craftinginterpreters/book/hash-tables.md

 ^code table-adjust-capacity

-It creates a bucket array with `capacity` entries.
-After it allocates the array, it initializes every element to be an empty bucket and then stores the array (and its capacity) in the hash table's main struct.
+We create a bucket array with `capacity` entries.
+After we allocate the array, we initialize every element to be an empty bucket and then store the array (and its capacity) in the hash table's main struct.
 This code is fine for when we insert the very first entry into the table, and we require the first allocation of the array.
 But what about when we already have one and we need to grow it?

 Back when we were doing a dynamic array, we could just use `realloc()` and let the C standard library copy everything over.
 That doesn't work for a hash table.